red u r l A Daily Link of Interest

 3. How was this site created?

-4. Can I (re)use your design?
+4. Can I use your design for my own site?

 5. How do you select each link?